 See also Microsoft's own guide on the Microsoft accessibility checker.

-Grackle is an extension already installed by the university for Google Workspace, which provides an accessibility checker for Google Docs, Google Slides and Google Sheets.
+Grackle is an extension already installed by the University of York for Google Workspace, which provides an accessibility checker for Google Docs, Google Slides and Google Sheets.

 While signed into Google Docs with your university Google account, you can access Grackle by going to Add-ons > Grackle Docs > Launch.
 A sidebar will appear showing full checks of features such as images, diagrams, document structure and other content showing if they are currently accessible.